estebanpdl/tik-spyder/README.md

   --number-of-results   Specify the number of results to return from Apify.
 Default: 25

 Optional arguments and parameters:
+  --app                 Launch the Streamlit web interface instead of using CLI mode.
   --use-tor             Specify whether to use Tor for downloading TikTok videos.
   -d, --download        Specify whether to download TikTok videos from SerpAPI and Apify.
   -w , --max-workers    Specify the maximum number of threads to use for downloading TikTok videos and extracting keyframes.